 To begin the procedure, a flexible endoscope is inserted into the EsophyX® device, which allows the surgeon to visualize every step of the process.
 The device is then gently inserted through the mouth and guided into the stomach.
-The stomach is inflated, creating space for the device and endoscope to be retroflexed back towards the esophagus.
+Due to this transoral approach, no incisions are created.
+The stomach is then inflated, creating space for the device and endoscope to be retroflexed back towards the esophagus.

 The EsophyX® tool then pulls the gastroesophageal junction down into its tissue mold, and the device is slightly rotated.
 During this time, a small hiatal hernia can be reduced using suction created by the device.
 To secure this retracted tissue to the outside of the esophagus, non-absorbable fasteners (composed of strong polypropylene material) are placed in pairs around the valve.
 Approximately 20 fasteners are typically required.
 This process of retracting, rotating, and securing the tissue is repeated until an omega-shaped valve is created.

 Recovery and Results